hpi-schul-cloud/webdav/README.md

 ## More TODOs

 - [ ] NextCloud / OwnCloud custom attributes
+- [X] NextCloud / OwnCloud status info
-- [ ] NextCloud / OwnCloud server info
+- [ ] NextCloud / OwnCloud handle HTTP-Requests
 - [X] Handle Permissions
 - [x] Handle available metadata
 - [ ] Have updatetAt available on directories (must be done in SC Server, thsi will require performant handling or different data schemas, like storing all parents on files an folders)